What is Clickjacking, its Type and How to prevent it?

 11. What is the root cause of clickjacking?

 Ans: Clickjacking is a form of deception; as such, it is performed by deceiving the user into believing something that is not true.
-For instance, the attacker can create a transparent layout of the interface and then mask it on the original interface to trick the user on something that they think is there but is not.
+For instance, the attacker can create a transparent layout of the interface and then mask it on the original interface to trick the user into thinking something that they think is not there.

 12. How do you test for clickjacking?